stakecube/stakecubecoin-archive/doc/user-guides/update-1.x-to-2.x.md

 7. Start the executable again
 8. Wait for full sync (IMPORTANT!!)
 *Optinal:* use the bootstrap to speed up the process
 9. Go to menu item "Tools" -> "Wallet repair" -> choose button 'Upgrade non-hd wallet to hd'.
-This will restart the wallet and upgrade the wallet.dat format
-10. After restart, use 'Create New Wallet' in the seed word wizard and follow the instructions.
+Next, use 'Create New Wallet' in the seed word wizard and follow the instructions.
 Make sure to write down the seed words!
+10. After finishing the process, it will restart the wallet and upgrade the wallet.dat format